After 23 years at the same site, the Louis Pappas Riverside Restaurant was due for some changes.

 The restaurant, which has an entire room devoted to preparing salads, also has two kitchens and a bakery.

 Renovations have included making the rooms brighter, closing off more banquet space and changing the bar area into a cafe.
-In addition to new furniture, the restaurant has all new plates, flatware and glasses.
+In addition to new furniture, the restaurant has new plates, flatware and glasses.

 "I see a whole lot of difference," in the way the restaurant looks, said Charlie Phillips, executive director of the Tarpon Springs Chamber of Commerce.
 "To me, he's done a lot of things right."